openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/openvino-plugin-library/advanced-guides/quantized-models.rst

 One of the feature of OpenVINO is the support of quantized models with different precisions: INT8, INT4, etc.
 However, it is up to the plugin to define what exact precisions are supported by the particular HW.
-All quantized models which can be expressed in IR have a unified representation by means of *FakeQuantize* operation.
-For more details about low-precision model representation please refer to this :doc:`document <quantized-models/low-precision-model-representation>`.

 Interpreting FakeQuantize at runtime
 ####################################